Volume Control Circuit for Speaker: Step by Step Guide to Enjoy Your Music

 Step 1: Design your wire diagram

 For most situations, you can make an elementary diagram that only involves the volume control, the output, and the source.
-You can also decide to add in more options, inputs, and outputs if you want to connect other types of devices.
+You can also decide to add more options, inputs, and outputs if you want to connect other types of devices.

 You can create or download wiring schematic options.